What to Do After an Accident with a JB Hunt Semi Truck

 If the truck driver involved in your accident did not have the proper license or permit, it might affect your legal case against them and the driver’s employer.

 Overloading a truck is dangerous.
 Determining what the truck was carrying and when it was last weighed could be important factors to consider when evaluating your accident.

 Quality of Trucks

 Both the manufacturing and repair of commercial trucks are regulated to ensure quality control.
-If there was a defect in the truck involved in your accident, then you may have a claim against the manufacturer, supplier, or the truck’s mechanic.
+If there was a defect in the truck involved in your accident that led to equipment failure, then you may have a claim against the manufacturer, supplier, or the truck’s mechanic.

 Regulating Hazardous Waste